If Hookup Culture Is Empowering, Why Am I Miserable?

 After swapping a handful of messages via OkCupid, Ted*, 31, and I met for a drink on the string light-lit back patio of a cocktail bar in East Austin.
-He was a tall, well-dressed software developer who'd taught himself to code after dropping architect school.
-Despite his blue-collar, conservative upbringing in Fort Worth, Texas, he voted Democrat and listened to Lord Huron and Neon Indian and Cardi B. Even though he made it a point to not pay for my drinks, I agreed to go on a second date (to see the movie "Max Max: Fury Road," a ticket he also did not pay for) and had sex with him on the requisite third date (when we had a Cinco de Mayo dinner and margaritas and split the check).
+He was a tall, well-dressed software developer who'd taught himself to code after dropping out of architect school.
+Despite his blue-collar, conservative upbringing in Fort Worth, Texas, he voted Democrat and listened to Lord Huron and Neon Indian and Cardi B.

 In the following weeks, Ted and I would continue to hang out and have sex.
-Things were going pretty okay.
+Things were going pretty OK.
 Sure, we hung out sparingly, and when we did he monopolized the conversation and kept inviting me to bars I couldn't afford.
 But he was reasonably fun and intelligent (and did I mention tall?), and he made me feel hot because, sometimes, during sex, he would exclaim, "You are so hot!"

-He was cool, I was cool, we were just a couple of cool people having cool-people sex.
-I was busy, too, after all, far too busy for a committed relationship—unless, of course, that's what he wanted, and then I'd probably consider it.
+He was cool, I was cool.
+We were just a couple of cool people having cool-people sex.
+I was busy, too, after all—far too busy for a committed relationship.
+Unless, of course, that's what he wanted, and then I'd probably consider it.

 About five or six weeks after we first hooked up, Ted went on a camping trip and disappeared.
 The last text I sent him—"Did a bear eat you lol," eloquent in its brevity—never got a response.

 In the three or so months it took me to accept I'd been ghosted, I agonized.
-My heart leaped with every cell phone vibration, certain it'd finally be a text from Ted explaining he had indeed been robbed of his cellphone by a hungry bear, but he'd made a full recovery and was awfully sorry and would I like to go get snow cones, his treat?
-I re-read my last text message, wondering if my "playful" tone had betrayed neediness or insecurity.
-I mentally replayed our last sexual encounter, wondering if I'd come across as too slutty or forward or—worst of all—clingy.
+My heart leaped with every cellphone vibration, certain it'd finally be a text from Ted explaining he had indeed been robbed of his cellphone by a hungry bear, but he'd made a full recovery and was awfully sorry and would I like to go get snow cones, his treat?

-A pattern
+A relationship pattern

-While I wish I could say my experience with Ted was an outlier, I'll reluctantly admit that many of my adult "relationships" follow the exact script:
+While I wish I could say my experience with Ted was an outlier, I'll reluctantly admit that many of my adult "relationships" follow the exact script.

 Boy asks me out.
 After the obligatory three dates, the boy and I hook up for a few weeks to a few months.
 I am careful not to use words like "boyfriend" or "exclusive" because I am not one of those crazy girls who need you to marry me.
-(Unless I mean, you want to get married?)
+(Unless, I mean, you want to get married?)
 Six weeks to several months pass, contact fizzles out, and I bolt to my phone every time it buzzes for as long as it takes to start dating someone who is equally or more attractive.

 What is hookup culture?